 Is DMARC Free for Small Businesses?

-Yes, DMARC is free for small businesses.
-However, you will need some technical expertise to set it up and administer it.
+Is DMARC free for small businesses?
+Yes, however, you will need some technical expertise to set it up and administer it.
 Once DMARC is appropriately configured, it can help to protect your business from phishing scams and other email-based attacks.
 In addition, DMARC can also provide valuable data about the emails being sent to and from your domain.
 This information can improve your email deliverability and ensure your messages reach the intended recipients.

 To start authenticating your domain, you can generate your free record with our DMARC record generator tool.